reslp/phylociraptor/docs/introduction/minimal.rst

 Filter orthology results
 --------------------------------

 This step is used to filter orthology results based on how many orthologs where found in each genome.
 The process will again be split into four batches.
-Consult the `settings file` to see the filters we have chosen.
-To run execute this command (runtime: 30 seconds):
+Consult the *settings file* to see the filters we have chosen.

+To run this command (runtime: 30 seconds):

 .. code-block:: bash